alihaider1264/group_attendance_schedule/README.md

 2) Announce the schedule to students so that everyone knows when they attend in-person.

 The program has been tested and generates correct schedule however, no liability lies with the author in case of incorrect output.
 Quickly check a sample to confirm that all dates are correct.

+The program generates a text file with group schedule.